gmiraval/tuya-android-activator-sdk/README.md

 public void startConfig(ConfigParams configParams, TuyaBleConfigListener listener);
 ```

-**NOTE:**
+**Note:**

-The `TuyaBleConfigListener` here does not mean that the device is actually activated successfully, only that the SDK successfully sent an activation command to the device.
-After you receive the `onSuccess` callback, you need to continuously request server for whether the device is activated successfully.
+The `TuyaBleConfigListener` does not mean that the device is activated successfully.
+Instead, it only means that the SDK sent an activation command to the device successfully.
+After you receive the `onSuccess` callback, you need to continuously query the server for whether the device is activated successfully.

 **Parameters**

-`ConfigParams` can create by `ConfigParamsBuilder`, the field descriptions are as follows.
+`ConfigParams` can be created by `ConfigParamsBuilder`, the field descriptions are as follows.

 | Field     | Type        | Description                                                  |
 | --------- | ----------- | ------------------------------------------------------------ |